nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ## Add an nf-core module

 nf-core provides a large library of modules and subworkflows: pre-made nextflow wrappers around tools that can be installed into nextflow pipelines.
 They are designed to be flexible but may require additional configuration to suit different use cases.

 Currently, there are more than [1300 nf-core modules](https://nf-co.re/modules) and [60 nf-core subworkflows](https://nf-co.re/subworkflows) (November 2024) available.
 Modules and subworkflows can be listed, installed, updated, removed, and patched using nf-core tooling.

 While you could develop a module for this tool independently, you can save a lot of time and effort by leveraging nf-core modules and subworkflows.

-Let's see which modules are there:
+Let's see which modules are available:

 ```console
 nf-core modules list remote
 ```

 This command lists all currently available modules, > 1300.
 An easier way to find them is to go to the nf-core website and visit the modules subpage [https://nf-co.re/modules](https://nf-co.re/modules).
-Here you can search for modules by name or tags, find documentation for each module and which nf-core pipeline uses it:
+Here you can search for modules by name or tags, find documentation for each module, and see which nf-core pipeline are using the module:

 ![nf-core/modules](img/nf-core-modules.png)